DarkGhostHunter/Laralerts/README.md

 }
 ```

+> If your key is already present in the JSON response, Laralerts **won't overwrite the key value**.
+Ensure the key is never present in the response.

 ## Security

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.